How is cancer pain managed?

 Will you get addicted to pain medicine?

-doctor's care.
+Many people who take pain medicine worry about getting addicted.
+Addiction to pain medicine is rare if you have not had a problem with addiction in the past and you take your medicine as directed under your doctor's care.
 When you no longer need these medicines, your doctor will slowly lower the amount you are getting until your body no longer needs the medicine.